Neonatal cystic fibrosis screening is a blood test that screens newborns for cystic fibrosis (CF).

-The blood sample is examined for increased levels of immunoreactive trypsinogen (IRT), a protein produced by the pancreas that is linked to CF.
+The blood sample is examined for increased levels of immunoreactive trypsinogen (IRT).
+This is a protein produced by the pancreas that is linked to CF.

 The brief feeling of discomfort will probably cause your baby to cry.

 Children with CF who are diagnosed early in life and start treatment at a young age may have better nutrition, growth, and lung function.
-Newborn screening tests allow doctors to identify children with CF before they have symptoms.
+This screening test helps doctors identify children with CF before they have symptoms.

 Some states include this test in the routine newborn screening tests that are done before the baby leaves the hospital.

 If you live in a state that does not perform routine CF screening, your health care provider will explain whether testing is needed.

 Other tests that look for genetic changes known to cause cystic fibrosis may also be used to screen for CF.

 If the test result is negative, the child likely does not have cystic fibrosis.
 If the test result is negative but the baby has symptoms of cystic fibrosis, further testing will likely be done.

 An abnormal (positive) result suggests that your child may have CF. But it is important to remember that a positive screening test does not diagnose cystic fibrosis.
 If your child's test is positive, more tests will be done to confirm the possibility of CF.

 Not all children with a positive result have CF.